Dorset Integrated Urgent Care Service (DIUCS) Operations Lead

 Our 7,000-strong workforce is at the heart of what we do and our success is a testament to our brilliant people.
 We're all about building a workplace for the future, we believe in equal opportunities and we celebrate diversity.
 We’re an inclusive workplace, where everyone is welcome, everyone can be authentic, and we are all encouraged to be the best version of ourselves.

 Working with us you’ll be part of a strong team, challenge yourself, build a career, and teach us what we don’t know.
-And you’ll be working towards our vision to be better every day through excellence, compassion and expertise in all we do.
+And you’ll be working towards our vision to create healthier lives, empowered citizens and thriving communities.

 Detailed job description and main responsibilities